On the finiteness property of hyperbolic simplicial actions: the right-angled Artin groups and their extension graphs: Preliminary

-\begin{proof} \todo{We fix the proof for readability.} Consider the complement graph of $\Gamma$, denoted by $\bar{\Gamma}$.
+\begin{proof} Consider the complement graph of $\Gamma$, denoted by $\bar{\Gamma}$.
 Because $g$ is cyclically reduced and loxodromic, the subgraph induced by $\operatorname{supp}(g)$ is connected in $\bar{\Gamma}$.
 Meanwhile, the existence of a loxodromic element implies that $\bar\Gamma$ is connected.

 Fix an index $i_0 \in \{ 1, \dots, mn \}$, and let $v$ be the vertex supporting $s_{i_0}$.
 Write $I := \{1, \dots, mn\}$, and for $a, b \in \mathbb{R}$, let $(a, b]$ denote the interval $\{ c \mid a < c \leq b \}$.
 For each integer $\ell \geq 1$, write and $I_0 := \{ i_0 \}$.